 “There’s so many people that need to be supported that we’re not able to actually support or get in touch with just because of budget restrictions or resource restrictions,” said Ayé Johnson, blueprint manager for Apiary, a national organization that provides logistical assistance to groups that connect people to abortion services.
 “We’re really trying to create a holistic way of caring for folks with very limited resources.”

-If people need emotional support, Johnson said they might be directed to All Options, which operates a hotline for pregnant individuals and new parents who want to talk about their options; or Exhale Pro-Voice, a text-based line for after an abortion.
+If people need emotional support, Johnson said they might be directed to All Options, which operates a hotline for pregnant individuals and new parents who want to talk about their options; or Exhale Pro-Voice, a text-based line for emotional support after an abortion.
 Or they might be connected to a doula for support before, during or after an abortion.

 Sumeyye K., a help line coordinator at ARC-Southeast, speaks to callers in a number of emotionally difficult situations: wanted pregnancies with fetal anomalies, pregnancies resulting from sexual violence, moms calling on behalf of their teenage daughters.